UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Following this timeline for setting up utilities will reduce stress and ensure services are ready when you move into your new apartment.

-1. Identify Your Providers: Read your lease to confirm your responsibilities.
-If you live in a deregulated market like Texas, Pennsylvania, Georgia, or Ohio, use this time to shop on sites like Power to Choose.
-Compare rates closely to ensure you lock in the most cost-effective plan.
+• Three Weeks Prior: Read your lease to confirm exactly which providers you must contact.
+If you live in a deregulated market like Texas, Pennsylvania, Georgia, or Ohio, use this early window to shop on state-run comparison sites like Power to Choose.
+Compare rates closely to ensure you lock in the most cost-effective energy plan.

-3. Schedule Service Dates: Contact the providers at least one to two weeks before your move-in date.
-Request that your utilities be activated the day before you officially arrive.
-Internet installation slots fill up rapidly during the back-to-school rush, so secure your appointment early.
+• One Week Prior: Call your chosen providers to officially schedule service dates.
+Request that your utilities be activated the day before you physically arrive.
+Internet installation slots fill up rapidly during the late-summer rush, so secure your appointment early.

-5. Document Meter Readings: On move-in day, before you bring in a single box, locate your main water shut-off valve and circuit breaker.
+• On Move-In Day: Before you bring in a single box, locate your main water shut-off valve and circuit breaker.
 Take clear, timestamped photos of your electricity and water meters to ensure you are never falsely billed for the previous tenant’s usage.

 Illustration of three roommates using a laptop and apps to manage shared utility bills fairly.